 You can take legal actions against the BAMF's decision.
 Then, a court decides whether you are entitled to asylum, refugee status, subsidiary protection or a residence permit due to a ban on deportation.
 A counselling centre or lawyer can tell you if taking legal action makes sense in your case and what steps it entails.
-You can search for a lawyer or counselling centre, for instance, on the www.rechtsberaterkonferenz.de or at ProAsyl.
+You can search for a lawyer or counselling centre, for instance, on www.rechtsberaterkonferenz.de or ProAsyl's website.

 Attention: If you submit an urgent appeal while your application has been rejected as "inadmissible" ("unzulässig") under the Dublin regulation, your six-month transfer period will start over.
 Make sure to seek advice from a lawyer in advance.